AdrienDvn/AdrienDvn/README.md

 - 👋 Hi, I’m @AdrienDvn,
-- 👀 I’m interested in creative people,
-- 🌱 I’m currently learning javascript,
+- 🌱 I’m currently learning javascript, and then python.
 - 💞️ I’m looking to collaborate on a junior web developer position
 - 📫 How to reach me adriendavin@hotmail.fr